ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

   - `read`: plot accessed elements at the first cycle of ds_read
   - `write`: plot accessed elements during ds_write.
 For global load access, we assume a fully coalesced dwordx4 access pattern along the K dim.
+- `mnContig` If set, the tile is stored in mn-contig layout.
+In this layout, elements along the M/N dim are contiguous in both global memory and LDS.
+And swizzling is disabled.